wimdows-nl/WordMap/README.md

 # WordMap
-Word Map, a memorable way of defining precise map locations.
+Word Map, a memorable and easy way of defining precise map locations using common words.